Schools & Communities

-In keeping with the Tang Teaching Museum’s mission to enrich education through the arts, we offer a variety of programs for schools, including field trips, classroom visits, and teacher training and resources.
-We also bring our programming to public libraries throughout the region, both in the summer and after school during the academic year.
-Multigenerational art projects are the focus of our Family Saturday programs, and adult classes and tours are available as well.
+The Tang offers a variety of programs for schools, including field trips, classroom visits, and teacher training and resources.
+We bring our programming to public libraries, host multigenerational art projects, and offer Family Saturday programs, adult classes and tours.

 How to Book Your Visit

 Skidmore College and the Tang Teaching Museum believe in enriching the education of K-12 students through exhibitions and programs that expose them to the arts.
-Our programs are designed to complement traditional school-based learning and to follow New York State Learning Standards.
+Our programs are designed to complement traditional school-based learning and to support the Common Core.

 Participation in these programs can take place in the Museum or in your classroom.
 We look forward to creating a meaningful learning experience to suit your students.